itaylayzer/catan.io/README.md

 # Catan.io

-Catan multiplayer game, created with Next.js & Peer.js \
+Catan multiplayer game, created with Next.js & Peer.js
-The game is playable, [theres some more last things to do](#todo)

 ## How to run the project